sanchloe/Y1Sem2-notes/SE.md

 - Show the lifetime of an object
 - Describe the flow of the messages, events and actions between objects over a period of time
 - Used during **analysis and design** to document and understand the logical flow of the system
+- Describes the dynamic behavoir between objects of the system

 ## Key Parts
 1. Participants: object or entity that acts in the diagram